*Updated March 31, 2021

 Without official waitlists in every county, health providers and vaccine standby websites are stepping in to provide waitlists.

-- Vaxstandby.com only asks for a zip code and a phone number.
+- hidrb.com asks for a phone number and a zip code.
 If a vaccine provider alerts them of leftover shots, they choose nearby phone numbers at random to text.
 Co-creator Jimmy Chion says he hopes to start sending their first texts by the end of February.

 - Local providers like Men’s Health Foundation have created their own waitlists.
 They aren’t always listed publicly.

-Some pharmacies have unofficial waitlists, too.
+- Some pharmacies have unofficial waitlists, too.
 For example, some social media groups like this one report having varied success walking into local Rite Aid pharmacies to get on a waitlist.
+Many of these waitlists are only available to people who are currently eligible, but it varies site to site.

 If you have been infected with COVID-19, are the antibodies strong enough to prevent reinfection?
 Should you still get vaccinated?